bsdz/yabte/README.md

 ## Core dependencies

-The core module uses pandas.

-## Other dependencies

-The portfolio optimisation module uses scipy.
+The core module uses pandas and scipy.

 ## Installation